adrien2p/statistical-js/README.md

 ### Performance

-To provide you with the best performance when using statistical-js, this library has implemented a variable cache system to save the last calculations. you can go to [perfomance section !](https://github.com/adrien2p/statistical-js/wiki/Performance)
+To provide you with the best performance when using statistical-js, this library has implemented a variable cache system to save the last calculations.
+To see how manage it if it necessary, you can go to [perfomance section !](https://github.com/adrien2p/statistical-js/wiki/Performance)

 #### Actualy support

+- Basics
+  - epsilon (const value 0.0001)
   - Sum
   - Median
   - Mode
   - Mean
   - Variance
   - Standard deviation
   - Quantile
+  - Summary (regroup all descriptives statistics above)
   - Percentile
+  - factorial
+- Distribution
+  - Binomial